LukasFritzz/HSBA_Dishbook/README.md

 3. follow how to set up path for ocr exe from this link 'https://linuxhint.com/install-tesseract-windows/'

-4. replace path in app.py with the one you have

-5. execute python script app.py
+4. execute python script app.py